Skip navigation

 Research

 Tim is currently working on two research projects.
 The first focuses on the ‘migrated archives’, a collection of thousands of files that British authorities covertly removed from 37 colonised territories during transfers of power.
-The research considers the racialised politics of knowledge production by examining how British authorities selected, removed, and used these records.
-Focusing especially on the 413 files removed from Nigeria, the research revisits the myth of the archives’ secrecy, and asks what use these files are to historians of Africa today.
-Work from this project has been published in History Workshop Journal.
+The research considers the racialised politics of knowledge production to revisit the myth of the archives’ secrecy, by examining how British authorities selected, removed, and used these records.
+It also explores how actors in colonised and formerly colonised countries investigated and challenged the removal and destruction of archives.
+Work from this project has been published in History Workshop Journal, and the research was supported by the AHRC Research, Development and Engagement Fellowship ‘Stolen archives?
+Re-evaluating the British “migrated” archives and decolonisation’.

 Tim is also working on a long term project about housing, urban planning, and state-building in Lagos, Nigeria from 1935 to 1980.
 This research explores the importance of debates about urban space to state-building.
 State housing formed an important nexus between the state and the individual, between plans and practice, and between the locality and the wider world.
 Encompassing elite and non-elite housing, the research ranges from ‘slum’ clearance projects to exclusive ‘government reservations’ to reassess relationships between states and cities in West Africa.
 Work from this project has been published in the Journal of West African History and the Journal of African History.